internetarchive/brozzler/README.rst

 - Python 3.4 or later
 - RethinkDB deployment
-- Chromium or Google Chrome browser
+- Chromium or Google Chrome >= version 64

 Worth noting is that the browser requires a graphical environment to run.
 You already have this on your laptop, but on a server it will probably require